-A visa is simply a written permission to enter a country.
-Having a U.S. visa allows you to travel to a port of entry, airport, or land border crossing and to request permission of the Department of Homeland Security (DHS) Customs and Border Protection (CBP) inspector to enter the country.
+A visa is simply written permission to enter a country.
+Having a U.S. visa allows you to travel to a port of entry, airport, or land border crossing and to request permission from the Department of Homeland Security (DHS) Customs and Border Protection (CBP) inspector to enter the country.

 While having a visa does not guarantee entry to the United States, it does indicate a consular officer at a U.S. Embassy or Consulate abroad has determined you are eligible to seek entry for that specific purpose.

 There are two main types of visas: immigrant visas and nonimmigrant visas.
 For people who wish to reside in the country on a permanent basis, they will need an immigrant visa.
 For those who wish to enter the country on a temporary basis, a nonimmigrant visa will be required.

 An EB-5 Visa deals with foreign nationals who wish to invest a substantial sum into a United States business, resulting in job creation.